 Alongside the conference we will run two major craft and design-to-make exhibitions:

 Acts of Making: a two-week festival of six artist-makers exploring process, audience interaction and engagement.
-A Crafts Council Touring Project in partnership with Plymouth College of Art and Plymouth City Museum & Art Gallery.
+A Crafts Council Touring Project in partnership with Plymouth College of Art and Plymouth City Council, Arts & Heritage.

 2015 Jerwood Makers Open: a UK national group exhibition of five artist-makers commissioned by Jerwood Visual Arts.